ParshinAD/googlesheet-api/README.md

 ### edit config.py

-1) edit username, password and database_name from your PostgreSQL
+1) edit username, password, port and database_name from your PostgreSQL.

+    a. db_name: the name of the database that you want to connect.

+    b. user: the username used to authenticate.

+    c. password: password used to authenticate.

+    d. host: database server address e.g., localhost or an IP address. default = '127.0.0.1'

+    e. port: the port number that defaults to 5432 if it is not provided.

 2) edit telegram api_id, api_hash: https://core.telegram.org/api/obtaining_api_id

 ## Start main program